cleder/fastkml/README.rst

 ===========

 *Tesselate*, *Extrude* and *Altitude Mode* are assigned to a Geometry or Geometry collection (MultiGeometry).
-You cannot assign diffrent values of *Tesselate*, *Extrude* or *Altitude Mode* on parts of a MultiGeometry.
+You cannot assign different values of *Tesselate*, *Extrude* or *Altitude Mode* on parts of a MultiGeometry.

 You can find the complete list of current issues on `GitHub